SurjithPeriyasamy/netflix-gpt/README.md

 - Get data from TMDB now playing movies list API
 - Create custom hook for nowPlayingMovies(TMDB API)
 - fetch data & embedded the Youtube Video for trailer video and make it autoplay,mute and loop
+- Get API data of popular,top rated and upcoming movies for SecondaryContainer
+- install -d tailwind-scrollbar and configure plugin

 # Features